KCblama19/ServerLog-Merger/README.md

 This project is open source and free to use under the MIT License.

 ## Author
 Abraham K.C.
-Blama
+Blam.
 Email: abrahamblama19@gmail.com
 GitHub: @KCblama19

 ## Support
 If you found this project helpful, consider giving it a ⭐ on GitHub or sharing it with others!